intarchboard/workshop-nemops/IAB-Workshop.md

 Discussion topics will include, but are not limited to:

-- Tooling, opensource, experimentation, proof of concept, multi-vendor interoperability test (e.g., EANTC), and system integration
+- Tooling, open source, experimentation, proof of concept, multi-vendor interoperability test (e.g., EANTC), and system integration

 - Data consistency to support richer observability (Data & Knowledge)